HolyBlackCat/quasi-msys2/README.md

 ## quasi-msys2

-A small and easy to use Linux-to-Windows cross-compilation environment, utilizing prebuilt packages from [MSYS2 repos](https://packages.msys2.org/package/).
+A Linux-to-Windows cross-compilation environment, utilizing prebuilt libraries from [MSYS2 repos](https://packages.msys2.org/package/).

 The goal is to mimic MSYS2, but on Linux.